All posts by Matt Wagstaffe

 We’d love to see you every day of the week, but we also need time to pack orders, run our site, and demo our latex mattresses — you get it!

-• Ring the North Shore Linens buzzer at the front door
+• Press the North Shore Linens buzzer (black box, shiny button, left of the door — you can’t miss it).

 🚚 Local Delivery – North Vancouver